postmanlabs/postman-app-support/release-notes/app-7.30.md

 [#8825](https://github.com/postmanlabs/postman-app-support/issues/8825)
 * Fixed a bug where IPv6 requests didn't work with the next-generation URL processor [#8847](https://github.com/postmanlabs/postman-app-support/issues/8847)
-* Fixed a bug where saving response was not persisting the last chosen directory [#8864](https://github.com/postmanlabs/postman-app-support/issues/8864)
+* Fixed a bug where saving a response was not persisting the last chosen directory [#8864](https://github.com/postmanlabs/postman-app-support/issues/8864)